History (HIST)College of Arts and Humanities

 HIST 386 Caribbean History (3) Survey of the history of the Caribbean region from 1500 to the present.
 A-F only.
 Pre: sophomore standing or higher, or consent.
 DH

-HIST 391 History of Warfare (3) Classical and guerrilla warfare, revolution, and military systems and institutions.
+HIST 391 History of Warfare to 1850 (3) Classical and guerrilla warfare, revolution, and military systems and institutions.
 DH

 HIST 393 U.S. Military History (3) Survey of development of American military forces from War of Independence to war in Vietnam.
 DH